ajkessel/ttspod/README.md

-                        specify model to use with engine (for use with Coqui, OpenAI, or Eleven) -s, --sync            sync podcast episodes and state file -n, --dry-run         do not actually create or sync audio files --nogpu               disable GPU support (may be necessary for Mac) -u, --upgrade         upgrade to latest version
+                        specify model to use with engine (for use with Coqui, OpenAI, or Eleven) -s, --sync            sync podcast episodes and state file -n, --dry-run         do not actually create or sync audio files --nogpu               disable GPU support (try this if you're having trouble on Mac) -u, --upgrade         upgrade to latest version
   -v, --version         print version number
 ```